There are two parts to the development of a SOW:

 - NOTE: No work element can have more than one deliverable.

 Milestones are important steps or events associated with a work element and deliverable.

 - All milestones must have both start and end dates.
 The only exception is the "Deliverable" milestone, which has an end date only.

 - All milestone dates are within the contract period.

 - Milestone dates should be consistent with the work described and with each other.

 For most work elements, the Deliverable milestone is automatically inserted by Pisces and cannot be deleted.
 Use it to specify dates and specifications for completion of deliverables.
 Before you submit your SOW, make sure to "validate" by running the SOW Validation report in Pisces.

 to verify that your SOW meets BPA requirements; you may want to have this checklist handy as you prepare your SOW.
 Questions?

-Your COTR (Contracting Officer's Technical Representative) is available to offer guidance about content, structure, and level of detail.
-If you encounter any technical difficulties in Pisces, or would like help understanding and using the application, please contact firstname.lastname@example.org
+Your COR (Contracting Officer's Representative) is available to offer guidance about content, structure, level of detail, as well as basic usage of Pisces Web.
+If you encounter technical difficulties while using the software, contact firstname.lastname@example.org

 on weekdays between 8:00 A.M. and 5:00 P.M.
 PST and some will assist you.